SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 18. - Cleaving Attack

 You've learned to put the weight of a weapon to your advantage, letting its momentum empower your strikes:
-• On your turn, when you score a critical hit with a melee weapon or reduce a creature to 0 hit points with one, you can make one melee weapon attack as a main action.
+• On your turn, when you score a critical hit with a melee weapon or reduce a creature to 0 hit points with one, you can make one melee weapon attack as a bonus action.
 • Before you make a melee attack with a heavy weapon that you are proficient with, you can choose to take a -5 penalty to your to hit in order to do additional +10 damage.

 # 19. - Close Quarters